idnow/de.idnow.android/README.md

 - minSdkVersion: 21  (Android 5.0)
 - targetSdkVersion:	28 (Android 9.0 Pie)
 - Internet connection, communication via standard SSL port 443

+### Supported versions

+- Your current SDK will stop receiving further support by May 21 (VideoIdent SDKs of version 4.2.0 and lower; 4.2.1 and higher continue to be supported)
+- After this time, the old SDK will continue to be operational, but we won’t provide any more updates and maintenance only with additional reimbursement

 ### AndroidManifest